leggetter/pusher-ruby-example/README.md

-# Unbelievably simple example of using Pusher with Ruby
+# Simple example of using Pusher with Ruby

 To get working simply: